 How To Cook With Aronia Berries

-Turn fresh or frozen aronia berries into a delicious jam.
-Boil equal parts berries and sugar, along with water, pectin and a couple teaspoons of lemon juice.
+Because aronia berries are more tart than other similar berries, you may have to add more sugar to a recipe.
+To incorporate aronia berries into a smoothie, combine 1/2 cup of frozen or juiced aronia berries (or 1/4 cup dried aronia berries) with half a banana to balance out the tartness.
+You can also turn fresh or frozen aronia berries into a delicious jam.
+Boil equal parts berries and sugar, along with water, pectin, and a couple of teaspoons of lemon juice.
 Jar the finished product and use it whenever you want a gourmet jam for your PB&J.

-To make an aronia berry syrup, boil ½ cup aronia berries with 1 cup of sugar and 1 cup water.
-Turn down to a simmer until the mixture has thickened to a syrup consistency.
-Strain.
-Voila!
-You’ve got a terrific topping for ice cream or flavoring for vodka cocktails with antioxidants to boot.
+To make an aronia berry syrup, boil 1/2 cup aronia berries with 1 cup of sugar and 1 cup water.
+Turn down to a simmer until the mixture has thickened to a syrup consistency and strain.
+Use as a topping for ice cream or flavoring for vodka cocktails.

 What Do Aronia Berries Taste Like?